The traditional definition of a Marketing Qualified Lead is flawed and seller-centric. A buyer-centric approach is better for all.

 In B2B marketing, a Marketing Qualified Lead (MQL) is typically one that marketing feels is ready to be passed to sales.

-The term has become synonymous with the measurement of marketing ROI, particularly inbound marketing, but with no specific meaning or definition, it is so open to interpretation that it is difficult to use for this purpose.
+The term has become synonymous with the measurement of marketing ROI, particularly inbound marketing.
+But with no specific meaning or definition, it is difficult to use for this purpose.

 What is a Marketing Qualified Lead?